code-dot-org/code-dot-org/apps/src/dance/ai/README.md

 - We simplified the explanation bar chart and also used it in the generating mode: https://github.com/code-dot-org/code-dot-org/pull/54732
 - We adjusted the generating mode, with a series of candidates that fade into each other and speed up, also removing the bar chart from there: https://github.com/code-dot-org/code-dot-org/pull/54982
 - We then adjusted the generating mode again, showing the previews at a slower and consistent pace: https://github.com/code-dot-org/code-dot-org/pull/55104

+### Challenges

+There were some interesting design challenges:

+- A block that has a field with parameters, and does something, is quite natural to Blockly.
+However, there was also interest in letting users advance to a situation in which they could output the underlying code; we settled on a transformation, but that is less natural to Blockly.
+For the code generation scenario, it could have made sense to have an alternate UI which doesn't begin with a block, but instead simply emits blocks to the workspace.
+-